Exterior House Painting - The Complete Guide

 Silicone masonry paint, or silicate-based masonry paint, is a new, highly advanced form of masonry paint that contains silicone resins within its formulation.
 Silicone masonry paint is water repellent, meaning it will cause any rainfall that drops on the surface to simply bead and fall off.
 This in combination with very high breathability allows it to effectively maintain a dry masonry surface and prevent a build-up of moisture.
 This provides them with extremely high durability, often coming with a lifespan in excess of 20 years.
 Another big benefit of silicone masonry paint is that while it can be used on all substrates, it is highly compatible with silicone renders such as K-Rend.
 If you used a standard masonry paint on this type of render, it would be repelled by the silicone in the render.

-Emperor Masonry Paint is a silicone masonry paint that creates a super hydrophobic (ultra water-repellent) surface on any exterior wall that prevents 96% of water absorption.
+Emperor Masonry Paint is a silicone masonry paint that creates a super hydrophobic (ultra water-repellent) surface on any exterior wall that reduces water absorption by 96%.
 This, coupled with high breathability of a 0.03 SD value means that Emperor Masonry Paint will never peel or flake.
 In a 25 year weathering test conducted by an independent UKAS accredited laboratory, Emperor Masonry Paint was found to have no change in performance or appearance after a 25 year period.
 This means it will likely far exceed this lifespan, which is why it comes with a lifetime guarantee.

 Emperor Masonry Paint